This post was first published 2/20/2019 and updated 4/6/2023

 Lay out your rows according to the picture:

-Sew the sets of flying geese blocks in rows 2,3 and 4 together.
+- Begin by sewing the sets of flying geese blocks in row 3 together.
+Press the seam allowance open.

-Assemble rows together, press seam allowances away from the flying geese blocks.
+- Next, assemble rows together, press seam allowances away from the flying geese blocks.
+Where the flying geese blocks are sewn together in rows 2 and 4, press the seam allowances open.

-quilt and square up to 20″, bind and you are done!
+To finish your mini quilt create your quilt sandwich with quilt top, batting and backing.
+Next, quilt and square up to 20″.
+Finally, bind and you are done!

 If you’re looking for more spring inspiration: